sidharrth2002/vending.js-api/README.md

 - [x] Interface for Technicians
 - [x] Ability to decline and takeover existing appointments, retriggering the technician dispatch algorithm

-Read the full documentation [here](https://mathsforgeeks.org/vending-js-docs/), including the explanation of the algorithm:
+Read the full documentation [here](https://mathsforgeeks.org/vending-js-docs/), including the explanation of the algorithm.